prakash189/cicd-pipeline-deploy-java-using-ansible-plyabook/README.md

     └── vars
         └── main.yml
 ```
-Same steps can be follow to create the role for the Sonarqube and Nexus application using ansible galaxy command.
+Same steps can be followed to create the role for the Sonarqube and Nexus application using ansible galaxy command.
 Then final directory structure will be like the below:

 ```